Clara Barton: The American Red Cross

 Domestically in 1884 she helped in the floods on the Ohio river, provided Texas with food and supplies during the famine of 1887, took workers to Illinois in 1888 after a tornado, and that same year took workers to Florida for the yellow fever epidemic.
-Within days after the Johnstown Flood in 1889, she led her delegation of 50 doctors and nurses in response, founding what would become Conemaugh Health System.
+The first major disaster for the Red Cross was the Johnstown Flood of 1889 in Pennsylvania, which killed more than 2,200 people.
+Within days of the flood, Barton led her delegation of 50 doctors and nurses in response.
+She stayed in Johnstown for five months, never once leaving the scene even for a day.
+The effort eventually founded what would become Conemaugh Health System.

 In 1896, responding to the humanitarian crisis in the Ottoman Empire of the Hamidian massacres, Barton arrived in Constantinople February 15.
 Barton along with Minister Terrell spoke with Tewfik Pasha, the Turkish Minister of Foreign Affairs, to procure the right to enter the interior.
 Barton herself stayed in Constantinople to conduct the business of the expedition.
 Her General Field Agent, J. B. Hubbell, M.D.; two Special Field Agents, E. M. Wistar and C. K. Wood; and Ira Harris M. D., Physician in Charge of Medical Relief in Zeitoun and Marash, traveled to the Armenian provinces in the spring of 1896, providing relief and humanitarian aid to the Armenian population who were victims of the massacres done in 1894–1896 by Ottoman Empire.
 Barton also worked in hospitals in Cuba in 1898 at the age of 77.
 Barton's last field operation as President of the American Red Cross was helping victims of the Galveston hurricane in 1900.
 The operation established an orphanage for children.